Master Class THE HYBRID-MONSTER BODY: Shapeshifting as Rebellion by Jasmine Reimer

 Afternoon Session:

-4. Daily Sketchbook Exercise: Cluster Writing 3
+Homework: Daily Sketchbook Exercise: Cluster Writing 3

 Day 4

-THE NEW GROTESQUE IN LITERATURE, MEDIA, ART AND FILM
+THE NEW GROTESQUE IN CONTEMPORARY CULTURE

 Morning Session: